 For each DGP the sample size is set equal to that used in our quarterly study of U.S. macroeconomic time series, T = 226, and the break dates are placed roughly equidistant throughout the sample.
 All Monte Carlo simulation results are based on applications of the BMA procedure to 100 simulated time series from each DGP.
 In implementing the Metropolis-Hastings sampler, we use 125,000 samples as our pre-convergence period, and base results on a subsequent 250,000 samples.
-All prior hyperparameters were set as discussed in Section 3.2.
+All prior hyperparameters were set as discussed in Section 3.2, where we set the value of d to 4.0.
+We have also evaluated the sensitivity of our Monte Carlo results to values of d that are one-half and twice this baseline value, and found nearly identical results.